 Applicants must be aged 18 or over to be eligible to apply for this course.

-If you have completed study with another university or institution and believe you are eligible to receive credit for skills and past study, you can apply for advanced standing.
+If you've completed study with another university or institution and believe you are eligible to receive credit for skills and past study, you can apply for advanced standing.